-Perhaps you need an extra Switch controller for multiplayer games, or a case or portable charger to keep your play session going on the road.
+Perhaps you need an extra Switch controller for multiplayer games, or a case or portable charger if you own the older Switch with the shorter battery life.
 There are also plenty of great Switch-compatible gaming headsets for communicating in competitive games like Fortnite and Rocket League.

 Note that some of the items on the list, such as SD cards, headsets and chargers, will work on both the normal Nintendo Switch as well as the Nintendo Switch Lite.
 However, if you need cases and stands specific to the smaller models, we've also rounded up the best Nintendo Switch Lite accessories.

 Cable Matters USB-C Two-Pack

 If you want to charge your Nintendo Switch on the go, you'll need a spare USB-C cable.
 This Cable Matters set gets you two braided, 3.3-foot USB-C cords for just a few bucks, providing a cheap, durable option for juicing up your system wherever you are.